 Salisbury & South Wiltshire Museum

-We now devise and carry out the publicity campaigns for Salisbury & South Wiltshire Museum’s special exhibitions programme, which launched with the highly successful Constable & Salisbury, followed by Circles & Tangents: Art in the Shadow of Cranborne Chase.
-Look out for next year’s show, Rex Whistler: A Talent Cut Short – the paintings and archive of a most versatile artist
+We have devised and carried out the publicity campaigns for Salisbury & South Wiltshire Museum’s special exhibitions programme.
+This launched with the highly successful Constable & Salisbury, followed by Circles & Tangents: Art in the Shadow of Cranborne Chase.
+Their most recent exhibition, Rex Whistler: A Talent Cut Short – the paintings and archive of a most versatile artist, opened in May this year.

 Artists' Open Houses (AOH) in Brighton & Hove - art in domestic space